michaelgov/Seattle-Park-Features/TESTPLAN_Gov.md

 ---

-## Ongoing Testing Plan
+## Continuous Testing & Maintenance

-This test plan should be used as a living document during implementation.
-The main checks should be repeated before recording demos, submitting the assignment, or changing the API response format.

-Before each demo or submission:

-1. Start Flask and confirm `/` works.
+1. Start Flask and confirm `GET /` works.
 2. Test `/parks`, `/search?q=Pratt`, `/parks/zip/98144`, and `/parks/feature/Basketball`.
 3. Start Streamlit and confirm the map loads.
 4. Try one search, one ZIP filter, and one feature filter.